zuwiki/dove_py/SPECIFICATION.md

 Other Methods (explain further)
 -------------------------------

   - `getTask(taskid)` is a quick way to get a single task by `taskid`.
-See [tasks] for the tasks data definition.
+See [Tasks] for the tasks data definition.
   - `getTasks([taskid1, taskid2, ...])` is a quick way to get a group of tasks by `taskid`.
-See [tasks] for the tasks data definition.
+See [Tasks] for the tasks data definition.
   - `createTask(task)` Takes a hash representing a task.
-If you skipped the Data section, the only required attribute is an id, and that's created server-side, so you might just have an empty dictionary: `{}`
+See [Tasks] for required fields.
   - `updateTask(task)` Takes a hash representing a task.
 It must specify an id.
-Updates the task with any other attributes present in the hash.
+Updates the task with any allowed attributes present in the hash.
   - `deleteTask(taskid)` Takes a string UUID representing a task.
 Removes the task from the system.
 Be careful.
 If a task has been completed, you should set its `completed` field to true.